clemsonacm/hackpack/README.md

 #### Writing Tests
 All code must have tests that meet the following requirements

-1. All tests should be written using the [bats framework](https://github.com/sstephenson/bats)  See the `structures/set` section for an example.
+1. All tests should be written using the [bats framework](https://github.com/sstephenson/bats), and use `tap` compliant mode.
+See the `structures/set` section for an example.
 2. Test at least the upper and lower boundaries of the allowed inputs.
 3. Testing files should be postfixed by `-test` prior to the extension.
 For example,  `foo.cpp` test files should be called `foo-test.cpp` and